itzzjb/MERN-Fullstack-Notes-App/backend/README.md

 There can be errors like database may be down or may be we wrote some bad code etc. So, we need to handle errors otherwise our server will be down.

-- **Using Try Catch Blocks**: By using try catch blocks, we can catch the errors and send a responses to the frontend.
+**Using Try Catch Blocks**: By using try catch blocks, we can catch the errors and send a responses to the frontend.
 Our server will not crash if something goes wrong

+> [!TIP]
+> We don't need to write try catch blocks to handle errors if this is synchronous code.
+(That means there is no `async` and `await` in the code.).
+Express is smart enough to forward the error to the error handler automatically.

+But we don't want to repeat writing error handling part catch block for every endpoint.

+**Setting up an error handler**: This error handler will automatically kick in whenever an error occurs.

+> [!IMPORTANT]
+> We need to write the error handler below our endpoints.
+Because middlewares are checked in the order that we have defined them.
+Because we only want to get to this if an error occurs.